jorgeancal/jorgeancal.com/content/posts/how-to-create-a-small-jvm-docker-image.md

 +++
-title: "How to Create a Small Jvm Docker Image"
-date: 2020-02-21T23:23:01Z
-draft: true
-type = "posts"
-draft = false
-comments = true
-description = "Here, you will learn about how to create a smalls images for your microservices. " tags= ["java", "kotlin", "Dockerimages", "Docker", "jvm", "jre"]
+title = "How to Create a Small Jvm Docker Image" date = 2020-06-14T16:00:01 draft = false type = "posts" comments = true description = "Here, you will learn about how to create a small JRE for your microservices. " tags= ["java", "openjdk", "jdk", "DockerImages", "Docker", "jvm", "jre"]
 +++

-In this post you'll learn about how to create a small images for your microservices. we are going to do two different things.
+In this post you'll learn about how to create a small JRE for your microservices. we are going to do two different things.
 First we are going to create two different images, we are going to create a base image, and then we'll create an image for the service.

 Firstly you are going to need a java project.
 So you have to go to your root folder project.
 When you are there you have to run the next command:
 ```shell script